serge-hulne/go_iter/README.md

 func Reduce(in Chan, cb ReduceCallback) interface{}
     Reduce (as in other functional programming schemes)

-TYPES

-type Chan chan Generic
-    models a Stream of data (as a channel of Generics)

 func Every(in Chan, n int) Chan
     Every : Take every in N item from input channel (backpressure management)
     Ex: Every(in, 2) takes every second item from 'in, put sit into into 'out'